How to Restore the Right Click New Microsoft Excel Worksheet Context Menu Option

 Windows 11 Right Click New Context Menu

-If this is happening to you, there are a couple of things you can try to fix the problem and restore the new Excel Worksheet right click option.
-The first thing you need to do is open the Windows Registry Editor by searching for regedit in the Windows search box.
-Then you will need to expand the Computer\HKEY_CLASSES_ROOT folder and search for the .xlsx key (folder).
+Fixing this problem requires making targeted changes to your system settings.
+The first thing you need to do is open the Windows Registry Editor.
+Search for regedit in the main Windows search box.
+Hit enter and grant the application administrative permissions.
+You will need to expand the Computer\HKEY_CLASSES_ROOT folder at the very top of the left pane.
+Scroll down the massive list and search for the .xlsx key folder.

 Registry Editor .xlsx Excel Key

-Then you will need to look for the Excel.Sheet.12 key under .xlsx.
-If you do not have this key, you can right click on .xlsx and choose New > Key and type in or paste in Excel.Sheet.12 exactly as shown here, and press enter.
-You should have the PersistentHandler and ShellEx keys already here.
+Now you will need to look for the Excel.Sheet.12 key directly under .xlsx.
+Sometimes this key gets wiped out during a software update.
+You can easily fix this if you do not have this key.
+Right click on .xlsx and choose New followed by Key.
+Type in or paste in Excel.Sheet.12 exactly as shown here and press enter.
+You should see the PersistentHandler and ShellEx keys already sitting here.

-Then under the Excel.Sheet.12 key, you will need to create another new key named ShellNew spelled exactly as shown.
-Once you create that key, you should have the Default string value as shown below.
-You will then need to right click on ShellNew or on any blank area under Default and choose New > String Value and type or paste in the name FileName.
+You must tell Windows to build a new shell item for this file type.
+Look right under the Excel.Sheet.12 key you just verified.
+You need to create another new key named ShellNew spelled exactly as shown.
+Once you create that key, you should have the Default string value load automatically.
+Right click on ShellNew or on any blank area under Default.
+Choose New followed by String Value and type or paste in the name FileName.

 Excel registry edit string value